Updated: July 2026

 What is a virtual card?

-A virtual card is a card number — with an expiry date and security code — that exists digitally rather than as a piece of plastic.
-It works the same way as a physical card for online and phone payments, but it never needs to be printed, posted, or handed to anyone.
+A virtual card is a card number, complete with an expiry date and a security code, that exists digitally rather than as a piece of plastic.
+It works exactly like a physical card for online and phone payments, but it never needs to be printed, posted, or handed to anyone.
+That means you can generate one the moment a purchase comes up, rather than waiting days for plastic to arrive in the mail.

 Virtual cards vs. physical corporate cards